arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 kubectl apply -f mandatory.yaml
 ```

 All the related resources are deployed in a dedicated namespace called ingress-nginx.
-Check that the NGinx pod is started with the following command (press CTRL + C when the container status is Running):
+Check that the NGinx pod is started with the following command (press **CTRL + C** when the container status is Running):

 ```bash
 kubectl get pods -n ingress-nginx --watch
 ```

-Our Ingress Controller is started, but not yet accessible externally from our K8s cluster.
-We need to create a NodePort Service to expose it to the outside world.
+Our Ingress Controller is started, but not yet accessible externally from our K8s cluster. **We need to create a NodePort Service to expose it to the outside world**.

 ```bash
 kubectl apply -f service-nodeport.yaml